DanteTheDevil/TouchTheSun/CONTRIBUTING.md

 This project is open for anyone.
 I appreciate anybody, who wants to improve the project with some new ideas or help me to fix bugs.
 Also i need to say, that source code isn't perfect, as i used only knowledge and expirience, that i have at the moment.
 If you know how to make it more simple, readable and help this project to work faster, then you are welcome.
-Thank you.

 ## Pull Request
 If you want to fix something, then you need to check issue list in a propriate section first -